Patriots' Stephon Gilmore Tests Positive for Coronavirus: Reports

-New England Patriots star cornerback Stephon Gilmore has tested positive for the coronavirus and the team is not expected to practice on Wednesday, according to reports from the NFL Network and ESPN.
+New England Patriots star cornerback Stephon Gilmore has tested positive for COVID-19 and the team is not expected to practice on Wednesday, according to reports from the NFL Network and ESPN.

 Gilmore, who won the NFL's Defensive Player of the Year last year, is the only active Patriots player who tested positive on Tuesday, the NFL Network's Tom Pelissero reported.